Health system models and frameworks: WHO, World Bank and resilience

 The conceptual framework proposed by Blanchet and colleagues for the resilience of health systems refers to four dimensions necessary to achieve resilience.
 These are the management and governance capacities that the system must have in order to be able to react to crises:

 • Ability to combine and integrate different forms of knowledge.
-The actors in the system must be able to collect and analyze complex information on the services and the context in which they are offered.
-It is not enough to have statistical data.
-In crises such as those in the Middle East, the cultural and political knowledge of actors such as UNRWA has been crucial.
-During the Ebola outbreak in West Africa, the knowledge of the community and frontline health and humanitarian workers about local perceptions of risk was crucial.
+System actors must be able to collect and analyse complex information about services and the context in which they are delivered.
+Statistical data alone is not sufficient.
+In crises such as those in the Middle East, the cultural and political knowledge of actors such as UNRWA has been decisive.
+During the Ebola outbreak in West Africa, the knowledge of community members and frontline health and humanitarian workers about local risk perceptions was decisive (Blanchet, 2025)Blanchet, K. (2025).
+Getting unstuck: reframing health systems strengthening and resilience in fragile and conflict-affected settings.
+BMJ Global Health, 11(2). https://doi.org/10.1136/bmjgh-2025-020061..

 • Ability to anticipate and deal with uncertainties and unexpected events.
 The system must have flexible resources and those in charge must have sufficient room for maneuver to make quick decisions when necessary.
 Examples of this flexibility are the budgets directly managed by the heads of health centers, and the protocols that allow them to hire health personnel and purchase medical products locally and quickly in case of emergency.